spacetelescope/acs-notebook/README.md

 ## Contributing

 If you have feedback concerning our documentation or examples presented here, please open an [issue](https://github.com/spacetelescope/acs-notebook/issues).
-For questions about the ACS instrument or data, please contact the ACS Team via the [Hubble Space Telescope Help Desk portal](http://hsthelp.stsci.edu).
+For questions about the ACS instrument or data, please contact the ACS Branch at STScI via the [Hubble Space Telescope Help Desk portal](http://hsthelp.stsci.edu).